chelseako/FIFA_2019_Project/README.md

 ![alt text](https://github.com/chelseako/FIFA_2019_Project/blob/main/PCA_Plot3D.png)

 ## Discussion
-Predicting player position may aid soccer club managers in understanding in which positions players may be most successful.

 The LDA model built using the full dataset without the engineered PCA features had an overall accuracy of 86.04%, with approximately 11% higher accuracy for the midfielder position but approximately 1-2% lower accuracy for the defender and forward positions.
 However, the full dataset had 66 numeric variables, and the decreased accuracy is worth the improved interpretability and parsimony of the model.